 The cutting of the ham is an art and one of the most important steps that allow you to enjoy the best of this salami.
 The company Prolongo, on an idea by Giovanni Prolongo, still it produces the tin emigrant, a metal package, sealed, containing prosciutto di San Daniele Dop vacuum.
 One way to allow even those who live far, far from Friuli to taste this specialty.

 The Prolongo name is linked to one of the historical companies in the supply chain prosciutto di San Daniele Dop.
 Born in 1957, at the initiative of founder John Prolongo, today after Lucio dad this company is the third generation, thanks to the work of Alessio and Arianna grandchildren, working side by side with her father Lucio.
-The Prosciuttificio Prolongo is the last remaining in San Daniele del Friuli to have the aging salons and the cellar of aging completely "natural", that is, without the use of air conditioning and air conditioning systems.
+The ham is the Prolongo ultio remained in San Daniele del Friuli to have the curing rooms and the aging cellar completely “au natural”, that is, without the use of air conditioning and air conditioning systems.

 The visit of the laboratories is a powerful immersion into the reality of this territory.
 Accompanied by Arianna, we found that high-quality ham depends on three factors: the best raw materials, sea salt, the balance between wind and natural moisture.
 Three elements that Prolongo family wants to preserve and pass, to achieve large hams, possibly following the natural rhythms.
 Those that, For example,, impose to work the thighs of pigs in the winter to take advantage of the climatic conditions of this area of Friuli, which it is located halfway between the sea and high mountains.